Toyota Prius years to avoid — most common problems

 Third-generation Prius (2010-2014 model years)

 The 2010 Prius is statistically the poorest Prius model year to date.
-The brakes’ persistent inability to engage was considered the worst mechanical problem and a serious safety concern.
+The brakes’ persistent inability to engage was considered the worst mechanical problem and a serious safety concern, and it had more than 3,000 complaints overall.

 The service brakes, electrical system, and external lights were three key areas where the 2011 Toyota Prius experienced issues.
 Standard brakes have reportedly failed to deploy while a vehicle is moving, increasing the risk of an accident.